wundergraph/wundergraph/docs-website/src/pages/docs/auth/index.md

 isIndexFile: true
 ---

-An overview authentication supported by WunderGraph.
+An overview of supported authentication methods supported by WunderGraph.

 ## Cookie-based Auth